Sea Level

 Sea levels are rising due to ice melting

-The increasing heat is melting ice in places like Antarctica and Greenland; the meltwater runs into the ocean, which increases sea levels.
+The rising heat is melting ice in places like Antarctica and Greenland; the meltwater runs into the ocean, raising sea levels.

-Sea levels are rising due to ocean warming
+Sea levels are also rising due to ocean warming

 • Water expands as it warms, like mercury in a thermometer.

-• In a mercury thermometer, when the mercury warms, the mercury expands, moves up the calibrated thermometer scale, and we can read the temperature on the scale.
+• In a mercury thermometer, when the mercury warms, it expands, moves up the calibrated scale, and we can read the temperature on the scale.

 Mercury Thermometer

-• As the ocean warms, the ocean water expands, increasing sea levels and forming a sort of thermometer.
+• As the ocean warms, its water expands, increasing sea levels and acting as a sort of thermometer.
 Satellites are monitoring this thermometer.

 Our oceans are absorbing the heat

-• The oceans absorb over 90% of our planet’s current heat build-up due to greenhouse gases in our atmosphere.
+• The oceans absorb over 90% of the heat our planet gains because greenhouse gases in our atmosphere prevent the heat from escaping back into space.

 • The atmosphere and the ground absorb only about 5% of this heat accumulation.